3.13.1. Rules for drawing rapid transit objects

 If the entrance and exit to a station lobby or pavilion are separate from each other (for example, they may be on opposite sides of the pavilion), then you can create separate placemarks for the entrance and exit.

-One of the types of rapid transit is light rail transit (LTR), which includes fast trams and “light metro” (when it's constructed similarly to a fast tram).
+One of the types of rapid transit objects is the light rail transit system (LRT) , which features high-speed trams and light rail (constructed similar to high-speed trams).

-Whether a particular vehicle can be considered a rapid tram or a light metro is determined on a case-by-case basis.
+Whether a particular vehicle can be considered a rapid tram or light rail is determined on a case-by-case basis.

 Draw LRT systems as rapid transit items (lines, stations, and exits from stations).
 Furthermore, rapid transit lines are duplicated by items of another category — tram lines.Note.